HEALTH AND SAFETY

 Anyone in the school displaying unexplained symptoms of COVID-19 (or testing positive) will be required to self-isolate at home in accordance with CDC guidelines until a diagnosis is ascertained.

 Current guidelines dictate at least 14 days of self-isolation at home from onset of symptoms; symptoms must be improving and the individual must have been fever-free for 3 days (without the use of fever-reducing medications) before returning to school.
+After 3 days, a RAPID TEST OR PCR TEST must be taken and a negative result needs to be presented to return to school.

 Anyone in the school community who has had direct contact with someone displaying symptoms of COVID-19 (or who has tested positive) will be required to self-quarantine at home in accordance with CDC recommendations (currently 14 days).
+To return a negative COVID test result is required to be taken after 3 -5 days.

 This would include an individual’s siblings and anyone with whom he/she had direct contact including his/her classmates.